rodrigo-Dz/optimizeCoRa/README.md

-Code to explore the parameter space and calculate CoRa
+Code to explore and optimize the parameter space and calculate CoRa